This page lists the software components and versions that DX Core and the Jackrabbit repository have been tested on.

 magnolia-periscope-result-ranker artifact from your instances, temporarily losing the functionality the result ranker provides.

 - Tomcat.
 Please check Apache's Apache Tomcat - Which Version Do I Want? page to find out about compatibility between Tomcat and Java versions.
-For Magnolia 6.1.5+, we recommend version 9.0.31 of Tomcat.
+We recommend version 9.0.39 of Tomcat.

 - Wildfly 11 and later